 Office of the Dean

 Dr. Catharine Whiteside was appointed Dean of the University of Toronto Faculty of Medicine and Vice Provost, Relations with Health Care Institutions in 2005.
-As Dean, she leads Canada’s largest Faculty of Medicine with more than 6,800 faculty members and 8,600 students enrolled in undergraduate medicine, post-graduate medicine, radiation sciences, and professional-stream as well as doctoral-stream graduate programs.
+As Dean, she leads Canada’s largest Faculty of Medicine with more than 7,700 faculty members and 8,300 students enrolled in undergraduate medicine, post-graduate medicine, radiation sciences, and professional-stream as well as doctoral-stream graduate programs.
 As Vice Provost, she is responsible for the University’s partnership with 9 fully affiliated hospitals and 18 community-affiliated hospitals and health facilities.
-The Faculty of Medicine and the fully affiliated hospitals also represent a thriving research enterprise – one of the largest in North America – that includes 121 Canada Research Chairs and with the University of Toronto’s 9 fully affiliated research hospitals, attracted $792 million in research funding (2010-11).
-In 2011, the prestigious Higher Education Evaluation and Accreditation Council of Taiwan ranked U of T’s Faculty of Medicine number one in Canada and number nine in the world, based on impact of published research.
+The Faculty of Medicine and the fully affiliated hospitals also represent a thriving research enterprise – one of the largest in North America – that includes 121 Canada Research Chairs and with the University of Toronto’s 9 fully affiliated research hospitals, attracted $919 million in research funding (2012-13).
+In 2012, the prestigious National Taiwan University Ranking (formerly HEEACT) ranked U of T’s Faculty of Medicine number one in Canada and number seven in the world, based on impact of published research.

 Dean Whiteside completed U of T’s Undergraduate Medical Education program in 1975, followed by postgraduate training in internal medicine and nephrology and a doctorate from U of T’s Institute of Medical Science.
 She joined U of T’s Department of Medicine in 1985 as a clinician-scientist and has engaged in basic research in the field of cellular mechanisms of kidney disease.
 In 1996, Dr. Whiteside became a full professor of medicine; prior to being appointed Dean of Medicine, she served as Associate Dean of Graduate and Inter-Faculty Affairs.